PETRUS 2017

 Jeff Leve - The Wine Cellar Insider

-Truffle, Cuban cigar wrapper, exotic spice, licorice and lilacs create the complex set of aromatics.
+Truffle, Cuban cigar wrapper, exotic spice, liquorice and lilacs create the complex set of aromatics.
 Powerful yet poised, rich and fresh, dense and velvety, the finish remains with you for close to 60 seconds.
 The end notes deliver spicy, silky, creamy tannins, ripe, dark plums and darker red fruits that fill the palate.
 The wine is structured with all the right stuff to age for decades.
 This is the wine of the vintage.

-See more
+Read more

 98 / 100